+Figure 2.18: Splitting of the isospin into third comonents under the influence of an electromagnetic field.
 Instead of using electric charge in the representation of the multiplets we can replace it with isospin.
 We have seen that the third component if the isospin is $I_3 = -1/2$ for the d-quark, whereas it for the u-quark is $I_3 = +1/2$ .
 The isospin for a singlet state is $I_3 = 0$ , which corresponds to the s-quark.
-If we construct the basic quark and antiquark multiplets in the isospin-strangeness space, they would look like as shown in the figure below.
+If we construct the basic quark and antiquark multiplets in the isospin-strangeness space, they would look like as shown in Figure 2.19 (upper part).
 By combining the quark and antiquark triplets in various ways we can reconstruct the hadron multiplets.
-One example is shown in the figure below.
+One example is shown in Figure 2.19 (lower part).
 The composition of the possible 3 quark combinations is a bit more complicated than that for the mesons, but can be obtained using the same techniques.
-You may notice that the position of the hadrons are symmetric around $I_3=0$ , thus we have isospin symmetry.
-As an example the complete multiplet for mesons of spin zero is shown below.
+You may notice that the position of